dgmccart/intro-to-napari-workshop/intro-to-napari/intro-to-napari-workshop-guide-5-jupyter-notebooks-and-jupyter-lab.md

     * You can run the whole notebook in a single step by clicking on the menu **Cell** -> **Run All**.
     * To restart the kernel (i.e. the computational engine), click on the menu **Kernel** -> **Restart**.
 This allows you to start a computation over from scratch (e.g. variables are deleted, open files are closed, etc…).
 It resets all of the variables that were created in the code so that you can troubleshoot or process new data.

-## Run a Notebook with a ML-based plugin  (machine learning-based plugin)
+## Run a Notebook with an ML-based plugin (machine learning-based plugin)

 To install plugins, we recommend:
 * Opening **Plugins**>**Install/Uninstall Plugins** in the napari menu